 - 4 casters make it easy to move around; folding side tables allow compact storage

 - Comes in 7 powder-coated color options to match almost any garden decor

 - Some users found that the electronic ignition and thermometer can be problematic to use, and assembly is time-consuming

-Get the Kenmore gas grill at Wayfair, The Home Depot, or Amazon.
+Get the Kenmore gas grill at Wayfair or The Home Depot.

 Its ability to use gas, wood, and/or charcoal from its innovative flavor drawer makes this Char-Griller model an attractive option for those who like the convenience of gas but miss the flavor of charcoal.
 Its unique design consists of four 10,000-BTU burners set below a drawer that houses charcoal, wood, or pellets at the same time.
 The gas burners ignite these materials, creating smoke that infuses food with flavor.

 In addition to the four burners, heat can be managed through two smokestack dampers that control airflow to the wood and charcoal.
 A slide-out tray makes it easier to clean up ashes after grilling.
 The Flavor Pro comes equipped with two large side tables for prep work and hooks for grill tools.